kontainapp/guide/getting_started/instastart.md

 ### starting a Spring Boot Application the normal way
 [!embed](https://youtu.be/jrg8mRHrafI)

-### staring a Spring Boot microservice the "instant" way
+### starting a Spring Boot microservice the "instant" way
 [!embed](https://youtu.be/bwgVp1Hpybo)

 ## How do we do this?